What is Drug Driving?

 The penalties are similar to drink driving, however the way the severity of the offence is judged is very different.
 The amount of a drug in your system and whether you were affected by it while you were driving doesn’t matter, it is enough that it was detected.
 This is an important consideration, particularly in circumstances where some drugs like marijuana can remain detectable for days after ingestion.

 If you participate in the Traffic Offender Intervention Program, a court may lessen the penalties imposed on you if you are found guilty of drug driving.
 This program covers traffic laws and rules, why it is important not to breach them and the potential consequences for yourself and the community if you do.
 After the course is finished, a certificate will be sent to the court and it can be taken into account in determining your sentence.

 What to do if you have been charged with Drug Driving?

 Do not take risks with your future or your licence.

-If you have been charged with Drug Driving contact one of our Accredited Specialists or criminal defence lawyers for advice now – your first conference is free and we travel to all courts in NSW.
+If you have been charged with Drug Driving contact one of our experienced defence lawyers for advice – your first conference is free and we travel to all courts in NSW.
 There may be numerous defences open to you if you are facing drug driving charges.
 Nyman Gibson Miralis can provide you with concrete advice and assistance on what you should do once you have been charged, including providing you with recommendations on whether you should obtain a pharmacological report or otherwise contest the charge.